An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 \begin{remark} Note that~\eqref{eqn::CSBPproperty} implies that the law of a CSBP at a \emph{fixed} time is infinitely divisible.
 In particular, this implies that for each fixed $t$ there exists a subordinator (i.e., a non-decreasing process with stationary, independent increments) $A^t$ with $A_0^t = 0$ such that $A_t^t \stackrel{d}{=} Y_t$.
 (We emphasize though that $Y$ does not \emph{evolve} as a subordinator in~$t$.)
 We will make use of this fact several times. \end{remark}

-The Lamperti representation theorem states that there is a simple time-change procedure that gives a one-to-one correspondence between CSBPs and non-negative L\'evy processes without negative jumps (stopped when they reach zero), where each is a time-change of the other.
+The Lamperti representation theorem states that there is a simple time-change procedure that gives a one-to-one correspondence between CSBPs and L\'evy processes without negative jumps starting from a positive value and stopped upon first hitting $0$, where each is a time-change of the other.
 The statement of the theorem we present below is lifted from a recent expository treatment of this result \cite{surveyproofoflampertirepresentation}.

 Consider the space $\mathcal D$ of {\cadlag} functions $f\colon [0,\infty] \to [0,\infty]$ such that $\lim_{t \to \infty} f(t)$ exists in $[0,\infty]$ and $f(t) = 0$ (resp.\ $f(t) = \infty$) implies $f(t+s) = 0$ (resp.\ $f(t+s)= \infty$) for all $s \geq 0$.
 For any $f \in \mathcal D$, let $\theta_t := \int_0^t f(s) ds \in [0,\infty]$, and let $\kappa$ denote the right-continuous inverse of $\theta$, so $\kappa_t := \inf \{u \geq 0 : \theta_u > t \} \in [0,\infty]$, using the convention $\inf \emptyset = \infty$.
 The {\em Lamperti transformation} is given by $L(f) = f \circ \kappa$.
 The following is the Lamperti representation theorem, which applies to $[0,\infty]$-valued processes indexed by $[0,\infty]$.